 - Prioritization frameworks – that help to prioritize operational goals.

 - Constraints – limits applied by resources, technology, skills, etc.

 - Customer needs to define later Customer Value Proposition.

 Is this the full list?
 For sure, no. An executive’s toolkit includes some more popular tools.

 In the next step, we will need to convert strategic hypotheses generated with some of the frameworks into the form of the strategy map with specific objectives that will be linked with each other by cause-and-effect connections.

-A strategy map cannot include all of the supporting ideas and your reasoning (rationale), include these ideas into supporting documentation, Strategy Commentary.
+A strategy map cannot include all of the supporting ideas and your reasoning (strategic rationale), include these ideas into supporting documentation, Strategy Commentary.

 Strategy commentary might be a 2-3 page document that explains the logic that was followed to formulate the current strategy.

 Create a new initiative and describe the supporting ideas and rationale there: